Cedar Park High School

 Cedar Park High School (CPHS) is a high school in Cedar Park, Texas.
 It was established in 1998 to serve as the second high school in the Leander Independent School District due to the rapid growth in the area.

 The school's mascot is the Timberwolf, and the colors of CPHS are Forest Green, Silver, and Black.
 Cedar Park High School competes in UIL district.

-CPHS is well known for the performance of its football team, drill team, choir, and Timberwolf Band.
+Demographics

+The demographic breakdown of the 2,081 students enrolled for the 2022-2023 school year was: